-Forest & Nature Therapy walks with Kelly Kiss & Peter Hehl, ANFT Certified Forest Therapy Guides.
+Forest & Nature Therapy walks with Kelly Kiss, ANFT Certified Forest Therapy Guide.
 Shinrin-Yoku (Forest Bathing) on Salt Spring Island, the Gulf Islands and Vancouver Island (Saanich), BC.

-Forest Therapy Walks, Saanich, BC The following are some suggested parks to experience forest therapy in the Saanich area.
-However, we are able to create a unique anywhere in nature, so please contact us if you are interested in a private couple or group walk.
+The following are some suggested parks to experience forest therapy in the Saanich area.
+However, I am able to create a unique anywhere in nature, so please contact me if you are interested in a private group walk.

 Coles Bay Regional park, is a quiet, small park located just outside of Victoria, between Brentwood Bay and Deep Cove in North Saanich.
 Walk a short distance through a canopy of native Douglas Fir, Cedar, Black Hawthorn, and Arbutus trees to Coles Bay, and enjoy beautiful views of the Saanich Inlet!